 Each slot can be in one of the following states:

 – Free: meaning that the slot is unused within the receiving range of the own station.
 Externally allocated slots that have not been used during the preceding three frames are also Free slots.
 This slot may be considered as a candidate slot for use by own station (see § 3.3.1.2).

+- Garbled: A slot shall be considered garbled if it contains no decodable message and has a receiver signal strength indicator of greater than 16 dB above the background noise (see Annex 7 § 4.3.1.3) Garbled slots are only considered different from Free slots in the AIS repeater station.

 – Internal allocation: meaning that the slot is allocated by own station and can be used for transmission.